Assistants

 This emphasis on transparency made the room header important.
 It became the anchor communicating both human and non-human participation.

 Another key contributor to trust was a consent dialog.
-AI Adoption, specifically in Telehealth, can be challenging and gently reminding clinicians to ensure their visitors are aware and happy with the use of an assistant builds confidence to both the Telehealth provider and their clinician’s workflow.
+AI Adoption, specifically in telehealth, can be challenging and gently reminding clinicians to ensure their visitors are aware and approve the assistant, builds confidence to both the telehealth provider and the clinician’s workflow.

 Trust isn’t just about showing assistants.
 It’s about making their presence predictable over time.

-So I explored what happens when assistants become normal, when customers have several, and when the room header needs to respond to that.
-I landed on a pattern that stays quiet when it can be and explicit when it needs to be.
+So I explored what happens when assistants become normal, when customers have several, and when the room header needs to carry more meaning than it used to.
+I designed a pattern that stays quiet when it can be and explicit when it needs to be.

-Assistants starts in a customer's dashboard.
-This is where builders assign the components of our trust model.
-A name, avatar and description.
+Assistants start in the customer’s dashboard.
+This is where builders give an assistant its name, purpose, and avatar, the key components of our trust model.

-We intentionally split configuration into three steps: Profile, Connection, Settings.
-This keeps the setup feeling light whilst giving Whereby room for scale, as customers needs become more clear.
+I intentionally split configuration into three steps: Profile, Connection, Settings.
+This keeps setup approachable and gives room for scale, as customers get more confident and their needs become clearer.

-A Closed Beta did what we needed it to do.
-Some of our biggest customers enabled assistants in real sessions and the feedback was strong.
-It validated the direction and helped refine decisions shown here.
+A Closed Beta did exactly what we needed it to do.
+Our biggest customers built and enabled assistants in real sessions, and a strong feedback loop gave us the signal we were looking for.